lortimer/dhs-trusted-tester-courses/ 01 Section 508 What is it and Why it is Important.md

 All types of public-facing content and 9 categories of non-public facing content must be accessible.

+Content
-DEFINITION: Content = "all forms of electronic information and data"
+: all forms of electronic information and data

 The revised standards cover documents better.